1. English

 October

-The first month of the rainy season there are still plenty of nice sunny days this time of year.
+The first month of the rainy season, but there are still plenty of nice sunny days this time of year.
 Make sure you still have sunscreen on hand.
 Summer break having ended in the Northern Hemisphere, you will see much smaller crowds as we enter the rainy season.
 This is a great month if you want a balance between smaller crowds and good weather.

 • Pros: Smaller crowds on the trail and your last chance of having good weather before the rain comes.
 The temperatures range from 21°C (69°F) to 5° C (41°F).